ordina-jworks/ordina-jworks.github.io/_posts/2020-08-06-kubernetes-clients-comparison.md

 Therefor quite some tools were created in order to make this process of navigating through a cluster easier than typing a lot of commands.

 This blog post aims to provide a very brief overview a some of the more common tools that are available as replacements or additions to `kubectl` to allow developers to look into a Kubernetes cluster.
+All tools can be installed locally and don't require any components to be installed in the cluster to operate.

 ## K9s